 Gmail, Google Drive, and Microsoft 365 give Claude access to PII, financial data, and sensitive internal communications.
 Do not enable these at the org level without a documented use case, a review of accessible data, and RBAC that limits access to approved groups, including contractors and restricted roles.

 Code execution lets Claude run scripts in a managed runtime.
 Network egress controls whether that runtime can reach external domains.
-Together they can turn prompt injection or misuse into data exfiltration.
-Enable only where there is a clear use case, and treat outbound access as a separate, higher-risk decision.
+Together they can turn prompt injection or misuse into data exfiltration, which is why the controls around them matter more than the toggles themselves.

 | Setting | Recommendation | Risk Level |